billthefarmer/scope/README.md

 The input source may be selected.
 Some of the selections will not be available, depending on the device.
 The fill option selects spectrum trace fill.
 The screen option will stop the screen turning off.
+The theme option selects the dark theme.
 The about item shows the version and copyright.